Special offer

 Please also visit our website at [URL] for more information about our company.

-Otherwise, I look forward to connecting with you when I’m back in the office.
+I look forward to connecting with you when I return.

-When your company is closed for a holiday or team event, an OOO can let the sender know you will be in contact when the business reopens.
+When your company is closed for a federal holiday or an extended holiday break, an OOO notice can inform senders that you’ll reach out once the business reopens.

 Sample template:

-Subject: Our offices are closed from [insert dates]
+Subject: Our offices are closed from [date] to [date]

 Thank you for your message.
 Our offices are closed for the holidays from December 24 to January 2.
 We look forward to assisting you in the New Year.
 In the meantime, please visit our website at [URL] for more information or to sign up for our newsletter.

-Sometimes, you may wish to have two out of office messages, one for internal and one for external emails.
-Your internal email may provide more detail than you want an external person to see.
+To improve organizational communication, you may wish to have two out-of-office messages: one for internal and one for external emails.
+The internal email can provide more specific information, such as project updates, while the external one offers return dates.

 Sample template: